Brenda Travis

-Brenda Travis (born 1945) is an African American veteran of the Civil Rights Movement from McComb, Mississippi, whose imprisonments for protesting a segregated bus station and participation in a peaceful high school walk out in 1961 helped catalyze public sentiment against segregation.
+Brenda Travis (March 16, 1945 – May 17, 2026) was an African-American activist of the civil rights movement from McComb, Mississippi, whose imprisonments for protesting a segregated bus station and participation in a peaceful high school walk out in 1961 helped catalyze public sentiment against segregation.

 Biography

 Early life

-Travis was born in 1945 in McComb.
-She is the fourth of her parents' seven children.
+Travis was born in 1945 in McComb, Mississippi.
+She was the fourth of her parents' seven children.
 Her father, L.S.
 Travis, worked as a sharecropper for Moon Mullen.
 Despite her mother being late in her pregnancy, Mullen demanded her father go get her mother to help in the fields.
 Her father refused and Mullen left to get a gun to kill her father.
 He ran, got her mother, and fled to McComb where she was born shortly after.
-Travis believes the story of her birth is important as it demonstrates her activism in the Civil Rights Movement was always predetermined, even from the womb."
+Travis believed the story of her birth is important as it demonstrates her activism in the Civil Rights Movement was always predetermined, even from the womb."

-Travis was compelled to civil rights activism by the injustice she watched unfold around her at a young age.
+She was compelled to civil rights activism by the injustice she watched unfold around her at a young age.
 At ten years old she watch sheriffs break into her house to arrest her 13 year old brother in the middle of the night.
 This was in 1955, the year Emmett Till was murdered.
 In an interview in 2007, Travis said following her brother's arrest and seeing the images of Till's body, "I became enraged and knew that one day I had to take a stand."